 - a.
-Remote appearances are authorized in all civil proceedings pursuant to Code of Civil Procedure § 367.75 except mandatory settlement conferences, bench trials, and jury trials.
+Remote appearances are authorized in all civil proceedings pursuant to the Code of Civil Procedure § 367.75 except Court Trials and Jury Trials.
 This rule applies to civil cases as defined in California Rules of Court rule 3.672(c)(1) and includes petitions for restraining orders.
 See Rule 1.9 for general information and requirements for remote proceedings. - b.
 Remote Proceedings other than Evidentiary Hearings or Trials. - 1.
-Required Notice - a.
+Required Notice a.
 Time of Notice for a Hearing with at Least Three (3) Business Days' Notice.
 A party choosing to appear remotely in a proceeding set to occur within three (3) business days must provide notice of the party's intent to appear remotely within two (2) business days before the proceeding.